andrechristikan/ack-nestjs-boilerplate-docs/features/configuration.md

 ## Config Module

-> Store into Global Variable
+> Store as global module

 ack-nestjs-boilerplate-mongoose used `@nestjs/config` module to manage all configs and set in `src/config/*`.